 In contrast, citizens from many other countries can travel to 50 or less countries on visa-free or visa-on-arrival terms – and that’s if they can get a visa at all.

 Visa fees can quickly add up if you travel often, plus the delays associated with each and the additional cost of last-minute flight and hotel booking once you know your visa has been confirmed.
-The fact is, having a weaker passport makes travelling more hassle – and more costly – both for business and pleasure.
+The fact is, having a weaker passport makes travelling more of a hassle – and more costly – both for business and pleasure.

 Avoid lost-business and visa costs with a European passport